 Indicators: Family Reunification 1.
-Is there a waiting period before a beneficiary can apply for family reunification? ☐ Yes ☒ No ❖ If yes, what is the waiting period?
-2. Does the law set a maximum time limit for submitting a family reunification application?
-For exemption from material requirements 3.
-Does the law set a minimum income requirement?
+Is there a waiting period before a beneficiary can apply for family reunification?
+If yes, what is the waiting period? ☐ Yes ⊠ No 2.
+Does the law set a maximum time limit for submitting a family reunification applic ation? ⊠ Yes □ No If yes, what is the time limit?
+3 months 3.
+Does the law set a minimum income requirement? ⊠ Yes □ No /